SD › Italy › Florence › Pisa to Florence

 The central train station in Pisa.
 Trains between Florence and Pisa run almost constantly, about every 7 to 30 minutes, depending on the time of day.

 - By train: From the airport, take the 5 minute PisaMover train to Pisa Centrale train station.
 Then take a train to Florence, about a 50 to 80 minute ride, depending the train’s speed and number of stops.
 This is the best option, as is offers a great combination of affordable rates, flexible times, more spacious seating, and easy luggage storage.
-Plus riding the train is a totally Italian experience!
+Plus riding the train is a totally Italian experience.
 More info and photos on taking the train below.
 I recommend booking train tickets in advance.

 - By taxi: Taxi is a much more expensive option than the train or bus, but if you are traveling with children or unwieldy luggage, this is the easiest and most flexible way.
 A taxi costs about €180 one-way, depending on mileage and time.
 There are always taxis waiting outside of the airport.
 This is a suitable option for groups of up to four.